madagra/madagra.github.io/_projects/forecast.md

 go from basic exponential smoothing to more comolex XGboost and RNN-based algorithms with a smart model ensemble system under the hood (not open sourced).

-Some (but not all) additional information can be found on the blog post.
-A complete version of the project has been deployed in production; I am not sure if it still is, though.
+Some additional information covering the basics of the project can be found on [this post](https://medium.com/towards-data-science/ml-time-series-forecasting-the-right-way-cbf3678845ff).
+A complete version of the project has been deployed in production; however, I am not sure if it still is as of today.